t7ru/Fandom-Top-Contributors/README.md

 ## Environment Variables

 To run this project, you need to set up the following environment/secret variables.
-You can create a `.env` file in the root of your project for local development.
+You can create a `.env` file in the root of your project for local development, or you can hardcode it in the `config.ts` file.

 ```
 WEBHOOK_URL=your_discord_webhook_url